-(2) ENSURING SAFETY.-Before the date referred to in paragraph (1), a Coast Guard official who has reason to believe that the vessel referred to in paragraph (1) operating under this subsection is in a condition or is operated in a manner that creates an immediate threat to life or the environment or is operated in a manner that is inconsistent with section 3302 of title 46, United States Code, may direct the master or individual in charge to take immediate and reasonable steps to safeguard life and the environment, including directing the vessel to a port or other refuge.
+(2) Ensuring safety.-Before the date referred to in paragraph (1), a Coast Guard official who has reason to believe that the vessel referred to in paragraph (1) operating under this subsection is in a condition or is operated in a manner that creates an immediate threat to life or the environment or is operated in a manner that is inconsistent with section 3302 of title 46, United States Code, may direct the master or individual in charge to take immediate and reasonable steps to safeguard life and the environment, including directing the vessel to a port or other refuge.

 SEC.
-437. PICTURED ROCKS NATIONAL LAKESHORE BOUNDARY REVI- 16 USC 460s-15.
-SION.
+437. PICTURED ROCKS NATIONAL LAKESHORE BOUNDARY REVI-16 USC 460s-15.

-(a) TRANSFER.-As soon as practicable after the date of enactment of this Act, the Administrator of General Services may transfer over, and management of, the public land.
+(a) TRANSFER.-As soon as practicable after the date of enactment of this Act, the Administrator of General Services may transfer to the Secretary, without consideration, administrative jurisdiction over, and management of, the public land.